 - A minimum of three years of administrative or supervisory experience in an educational institution; seasonal recreational or academic program

-- A minimum of three years teaching academically gifted students (preferred)
+- A minimum of three years teaching experience with academically gifted students

 - A knowledge of financial record keeping